 Describing her approach to client work as methodical, Ruth knows this helps when it comes to juggling competing deadlines – something that’s a fact of life in legal practice.
 Being organised and keeping lines of communication open with clients and colleagues is key to ensuring deadlines are met and expectations managed.

-Ruth has a particular interest in the pensions issues faced by charities and is a member of the Pensions and Lifetime Savings Association working group looking at the how charities deal with pensions issues.
-She is a regular speaker and has written numerous articles on pensions issues and is a joint author of Tolley’s Pensions Law and is a member of the Practical Law Company consultative editorial board.
-She is also a member of a number of trade associations including: the Association of Pension Lawyers, APL Legislative and Parliamentary sub-committee and the PMI Yorkshire Group.
+Ruth is a regular speaker and is joint author of Tolley’s Pensions Law and a member of the Practical Law Company consultative editorial board.
+She is also a member of a number of trade associations, including: The Association of Pension Lawyers, APL Legislative and Parliamentary sub-committee and the PMI Yorkshire Group.

 A barrister, Ruth moved into employment with solicitors’ firms when she was a year qualified, and, she says, “I have not looked back”.
 Ruth is a trainee supervisor and enjoys mentoring junior lawyers.